newtheatre/history-project/_shows/15_16/macbett.md

     quote: "If you like your Shakespeare just a little different, a little more manic, a little left of centre, then this is the production to see.
 Alternatively, if you just want to see a good comedy presented by a very talented group of people, then this is also the production to see.
 Stick with it because it's worth it!"

 trivia:
-  - quote: \"So, I'd love it if the vacuum cleaner could get louder on each subsequent use...\" was the start of how we dimmed a hoover for this show...
+  - quote: "So, I'd love it if the vacuum cleaner could get louder on each subsequent use..." was the start of how we dimmed a hoover for this show...
     name: Sam Osborne
     submitted: 2019-06-25